PREVIOUS: Rescuing (# 1)

 • don’t learn to take responsibility for their own life

-• don’t get the experience of learning what works & doesn’t – for them
+• don’t get the experience of learning what works in life or doesn’t – for them

 • feel humiliated, by being one-down & eventually get angry, resenting us for our power-position

-• have a distorted view of us & themselves, and what is real
+• have a distorted view of us & themself, and what is real

 • Actively get those needs met – by ourselves, & with the help of a positive &/or loving support system